-Step #1: Finding a Quality Essential Oil
+Step #1: Buying a Quality Essential Oil

 Take a look at the company's website.
 It's a good sign if they've had third-party testing conducted with their oils, says Serena Goldstein, N.D., a naturopathic doctor in New York City.
 "Some companies do have studies on their products, but with third-party (versus in-house) there's no one biased who can skew the studies in a more favorable way."

-Ariana Lutzi, N.D., a nutrition consultant for BUBS Naturals, recommends buying from a smaller company when possible.
+Ariana Lutzi, N.D., a nutrition consultant for BUBS Naturals, recommends buying from a smaller essential oil company when possible.
 With larger companies, oils are often stored in a warehouse, so there's a higher chance that the oil is already at its peak by the time it gets to you.
 "I know the difference between when I'm in a rut and just have to buy something at Whole Foods versus getting it from a smaller company," she says.
 "I notice a difference in the quality of the oil, by smell, and even the therapeutic effect is a little off."

 Other signs to look out for?
 The plant's botanical name should be on the bottle (ex: lavender is lavandula angustifolia or officinalis), and its country of origin should be readily accessible, says Lutzi.
 (An oil's purity and intended use can vary from country to country.)
 It should come in a tinted bottle (not clear glass) to protect the oil from sunlight, extending its shelf life.
-(Here are the best essential oils you can buy on Amazon.)
+(Here are the best essential oil brands you can buy on Amazon.)

-Step #2: Using Essential Oils Properly
+Step #2: How to Use Essential Oils Properly

+You might know the benefits of a given oil, but how do you use essential oils, exactly?
 Essential oils might be natural, but they're also strong, so using them the wrong way can be risky.
 They're a common irritant and can even react with certain drugs when consumed, says Goldstein.
 Essential oils are potentially toxic to a fetus, so avoid essential oils while pregnant or speak with a doc first.

 You should also think twice if you have a pet since essential oils can be toxic to animals.
 They can cause unsteadiness, depression, or low body temperature in dogs and cats who come in contact with them, or vomiting, diarrhea, or depression in dogs and cats who ingest them, according to the ASPCA.
 In general, diffusers are okay to use if you have pets, but you should avoid essential oils altogether if you own a bird or another pet with breathing issues, according to the organization.
 (Related: How to Get Rid of Cellulite Using Essential Oils)

-When using oils on your skin, start out slow, since they can cause irritation or even burns.
+Using essential oils for skin: When using oils on your skin, start out slow, since they can cause irritation or even burns.
 Always start with a patch test to see how your skin reacts to a particular oil, says Lutzi.
 And you should *never* apply an essential oil directly to your skin; always dilute it first with a carrier oil (such as coconut, almond, or avocado oil).
 As a rule of thumb, you want 2 percent dilution: 12 drops of essential oil per 1 fluid ounce of carrier oil or lotion, says Lutzi.
 Finally, some oils are photosensitized, meaning they'll cause burns when exposed to sunlight (!!).
 Double-check that an oil isn't photosensitive if you plan on applying it before heading outside.

 Step #3: Choosing the Right Essential Oil for Your Needs